 “Enjoy what you do.
 Otherwise, you're headed to . . .”

 “Burn out,” he finished my sentence.
-“How can I do that?” he asked.
+“How can I enjoy what I do?” he asked.

 That was the hardest question asked of me, next to, “What do you enjoy more, reading or writing?”